Przejdź do treści głównej

 Performance optimization and code efficiency

-Rendering Strategies - SSR, SSG, ISR, and CSR Explained
+Rendering strategies: SSR, SSG, ISR, and CSR

 Next.js gives you four rendering strategies that can be mixed on the same application.
 Choose the right strategy for each page based on data freshness requirements and traffic patterns.